kalebsofer/DeploySearch/README.md

 ![stack](/public/images/stack.png)

-The project is containerized using Docker Compose, it is deployed to our own remote server and accesible here: [simplesearchengine.com](https://simplesearchengine.com).
+The service is containerized using Docker Compose, see below, it is deployed to our own remote server and accessible here: [simplesearchengine.com](https://simplesearchengine.com).

 ![containers](/public/images/containers.png)